 Hand 1: 100 entrants and we are down to 50ish.
 Blinds were 1,000/2,000.
 In mid position, I raise to 5,000 with As-9s and get called by the button.
 Flop is A-J-9 rainbow, I bet half pot and he goes all-in.
 My starting stack was 34,000 and his 32,000.
 What do you do?

-Update: I call and he shows A-J. If I'm folding two pair in a turbo tournament, I might as well not play at all.
-I end up going all in few hands later with As-xs.
+Update: I called and he showed A-J. If I'm folding two pair in a turbo tournament, I might as well not play at all.
+I ended up going all in few hands later with As-xs.
 Three callers and the flop had two spades!
 Unfortunately, no more spades hit the board.
 Knocked out.

 Update: If this was not a bounty tournament, I would have folded.
 But with $50 on the line, I thought the BB was trying to isolate.
 And since I only called pre-flop, he knew I wasn't that strong.
 The button turned over J-K and the BB had 8-8.
-The board ran out J high and that's all she wrote
+The board ran out jack high and that's all she wrote.